blog-dovydasvenckus/blog/_posts/2017-10-08-java-9-features.md

 Hello World
 ```

-As you can see commands does not require semicolon to execute them.
+As you can see commands does not require a semicolon to execute them.
-Also shell suports **Tab** autocomplete, enjoy it :).
+Also, shell supports **Tab** autocomplete, enjoy it :).

-Also I had hope that shell would allow to execute commands from java file.
+Also, I had hope that shell would allow executing commands from a Java file.
 But it
 does not support this feature.
-In my opinion it would be nice to be able to write
+In my opinion, it would be nice to be able to write
 Java script files and execute them using single command.
-So for Java scripting I'll stick with Nashorn or Groovy.
+So for Java scripting, I'll stick with Nashorn or Groovy.

 ### JavaDoc search
 <img src="/assets/images/2017-10-08-java-9-features/java-doc-search.png">

-This improvement is small, but convenient.
+This improvement is small but convenient.
 Now Java docs support auto completable
 search.
-Before this feature it was painfully slow to find something in Java API
+Before this feature, it was painfully slow to find something in Java API
-documentation, because you had to navigate using mouse and you had to know
+documentation because you had to navigate using mouse and you had to know
 in which package class resides.
 Whenever I was searching for class
-I have always googled, because it was faster way to navigate to class.
+I have always googled because it was a faster way to navigate to class.

 ### Stream improvements
 One of my favorite features of Java 8 was Streams.
 It changed the way many people write